 A: Drill has a very flexible, extensible kind of storage plugin interface.
-As I mentioned, today we have plugins for file system, HBase, MapR-DB, Mongo DB, and Cassandra.
+As I mentioned, today we have plugins for file system, HBase, MapR Database, Mongo DB, and Cassandra.
 There’s a lot of interest in the community to go beyond just the Hadoop types of data sources.
 There is flexibility to add that, there are no out-of-the-box plugins today for ElasticSearch or Solr.

 Q: Does Drill support windowing and SQL functions?